MIPPL/nephele-org-website/public/content/developers/tutorials/sending-transactions-using-web3-and-alchemy/index.md

 ---
 title: Sending Transactions Using Web3
-description: "This is a beginner friendly guide to sending Ethereum transactions using Web3.
-There are three main steps in order to send a transaction to the Ethereum blockchain: create, sign, and broadcast.
+description: "This is a beginner friendly guide to sending Nephele transactions using Web3.
+There are three main steps in order to send a transaction to the Nephele blockchain: create, sign, and broadcast.
 We’ll go through all three."
 author: "Elan Halpern"
 tags: ["transactions", "web3.js", "alchemy"]
 skill: beginner